Moving to Dominical, Costa Rica

 When we asked people what advice they would give someone preparing to move to Dominical, they said:

 "Dominical is a small beach town known for its laid-back lifestyle, surfing, and natural beauty.
 Before moving there, expats should know that the official language is Spanish, so learning the language or at least basic phrases would be beneficial.
 The cost of living is generally lower than in many Western countries, but imported goods can be expensive.
 The healthcare system in Costa Rica is highly rated, with both public and private options available.
 However, it's recommended to have health insurance.
 The climate in Dominical is tropical, with a rainy season from May to November and a dry season from December to April.
 It's important to be prepared for high humidity and heavy rainfall during the rainy season.
 Dominical is a small town, so while it has basic amenities, it doesn't have the same level of services or shopping as a larger city.
 For more extensive shopping or medical services, the nearest city is San Isidro, about an hour away.
 Public transportation in Costa Rica is reliable and inexpensive, but having a car can be more convenient, especially in more rural areas like Dominical.
 However, be aware that the roads can be rough, especially in the rainy season.
 Costa Rica has a stable political climate and is generally safe, but like anywhere, petty crime can be an issue, so it's important to take basic safety precautions.
 Finally, it's important to understand the visa and residency requirements before moving.
-Costa Rica offers several types of residency visas, and the process can be complex and time-consuming, so it's recommended to start this process well in advance of your move," said one expat in Dominical.
+Costa Rica offers several types of residency visas, and the process can be complex and time-consuming, so it's recommended to start this process well in advance of your move," commented one expat who made the move to Dominical.

 How do I find a place to live in Dominical?